davechouinard/virtual-pinball-machine/README.md

 Visual Pinball is a free (for non-commercial use) pinball game engine and editor.
 There is a nice community at vpforums.org writing tables and helping support this engine.

-Follow the VP installer guide for installation using the VPInstaller 1.0.3:
+Follow the VP installer guide for installation using the VPInstaller 1.0.3.

 http://www.vpforums.org/index.php?app=tutorials&article=1

 When updating to vpinball991 in Windows 8 you may encounter this error:
 >The program can't start bceause d3dx9_43.dll is missing from your computer.

-This is fixed by installing the DirectX End-User Runtime:
+This is fixed by installing the DirectX End-User Runtime.

 http://www.microsoft.com/en-us/download/details.aspx?id=35